Cool Britannia: Characteristics

-In March 1997, Vanity Fair published a special edition on Cool Britannia with Liam Gallagher and Patsy Kensit on the cover; the title read 'London Swings!
-Again!'.
+In March 1997, Vanity Fair published a special edition on Cool Britannia with Liam Gallagher and Patsy Kensit on the cover; the title read "London Swings Again!"
 Figures in the issues included Alexander McQueen, Damien Hirst, Graham Coxon and the editorial staff of Loaded.
-Tony Blair's speech at the 1996 Labour party conference drew on the optimism of the Euro 96 football championships – accompanied with the summer’s chart-topping anthem “Three Lions”.
+Tony Blair's speech at the 1996 Labour party conference drew on the optimism of the Euro 96 football championships – accompanied with the summer’s chart-topping anthem "Three Lions".
 Alluding to the "thirty years of hurt" lyric in the song (since England last won the World Cup), Blair stated, "Seventeen years of hurt never stopped us dreaming.
 Labour's coming home".
 After the Labour party won its landslide, there was even more enthusiasm.

-During this time, however, The Economist was commenting that "many people are already sick of the phrase", and senior Labour politicians, such as Foreign Secretary Robin Cook, seemed embarrassed by its usage.
+By 1998, however, The Economist was commenting that "many people are already sick of the phrase", and senior Labour politicians, such as Foreign Secretary Robin Cook, seemed embarrassed by its usage.
 Alan McGee voiced his anger with New Labour's policies: "In a way what Labour are doing - even though deep down in their hearts they are trying to do a good thing - is making it worse for musicians.
 On one hand you've got Tony Blair and Chris Smith making this thing about Cool Britannia, but on the other hand they're taking away the means for the next generation of artists and musicians to go away and create."
 By 2000 (after the decline of Britpop as a tangible genre), it was being used mainly in a mocking or ironic way.
 In 2003, George Michael said "Cool Britannia is a load of bollocks to me".

+Food and restaurant culture also formed part of the wider Cool Britannia phenomenon.
+During the 1990s, London experienced a rapid expansion of high-profile "destination restaurants", while chefs increasingly became celebrities in their own right.
+Marco Pierre White was particularly associated with the period; his Soho restaurant Quo Vadis, opened with artist Damien Hirst, was described by The Independent as opening into the "Cool Britannia" atmosphere of the late 1990s.
+The growing prominence of chefs such as White and Gordon Ramsay formed part of a broader transformation in London's dining culture, in which restaurants became increasingly associated with fashion, celebrity and contemporary British culture.

 Two highlight DVDs, Later... with Jools Holland: Cool Britannia 1 & 2, have appeared since 2004.
-Similar terms have been used regionally for similar phenomena; in Wales and Scotland, "Cool Cymru" and "Cool Caledonia", respectively, have been used.
+Similar terms have been used regionally for similar phenomena; in Wales and Scotland, "Cool Cymru" and "Cool Caledonia" have been used.